irisraine/guild-manager-bot/README.md

 SOLO_EVENT_ROLE=0000000000000000000
 # Solo event channel
 SOLO_EVENT_CHANNEL=0000000000000000000
-# Commands-only channel
-COMMANDS_ONLY_CHANNELS=0000000000000000000, 0000000000000000000
 ```
-You can intentionally leave blank the MEDIA_ONLY_CHANNELS variable, so bot will have no permissions to create threads in any public channel.
+Once the bot is running, you need to use the configuration panel to specify the list of channels where the bot is
+active and processes incoming messages in a particular way.

-Once you have added all the necessary environment variables to the .env file, you are ready to use the bot.
+Once you have added all the necessary environment variables to the .env file, and configure channels
+using `/setup` option, you are ready to use the bot.

-If you want to use a dynamic banner function, be sure that you put your current server's banner image in `assets` folder with name `banner.jpg` (replace the default image).
+If you want to use a dynamic banner function, be sure that you put your current server's banner image in `assets`
+folder with name `banner.jpg` (replace the default image).
 The image must have a resolution of 1024x576 pixels.

 ## Commands

 - `/dynamic_banner <on/off>` - activate or deactivate dynamic banner.
-After using this command, bot will automatically update the server banner with
+After using this command, bot will automatically
+- update the server banner with
 info of overall server members number.
 Updating period is set to 10 minutes.
 - `/gif_limits <on/off>` - turn on/off gif images limitation function.
-- `/band <action> <member>`, `/solo <action> <member>`, `/event <action> <member>` - commands to assign or de-assign specific roles.
+- `/band <action> <member>`, `/solo <action> <member>`, `/event <action> <member>` - commands to assign or de-assign
+specific roles.
 This commands available only for moderators and group leaders.
 - `/say` - send custom message in main chat channel from bot itself.
+- `/setup` - configuration panel, that allows the admin to set up the channels where bot performs specific actions.

 ## Extensions

 The bot can obtain additional functionality via using extensions located in the `cogs` folder.
-Extensions are loading automatically at startup.
+Extensions are loading
+automatically at startup.
 Also, you can manually load or unload specific extensions use `/toggle_extension <extension_name>` command.

 ## Limitations